 Mount next: Ranking every player to wear No.7 for Man Utd in the Premier League

-Just nine players have worn the jersey since official squad numbers were introduced in the 1993-94 season, but they’ve not all been successful.
+10 players before the midfielder have worn the jersey since official squad numbers were introduced in the 1993-94 season, but they’ve not all been successful.

 We’ve ranked every player to wear the No.7 shirt for United in the Premier League era from worst to best.